blackpuppy/docs/en/getting-started/cakephp-structure.rst

 ``/app/Model/AppModel.php``) are great places to put methods you want to share between all controllers, helpers or models.

-Although they aren’t classes or files, routes play a role in requests made to CakePHP.
+Although routes aren't classes or files, they play a role in requests made to CakePHP.
 Route definitions tell CakePHP how to map URLs to controller actions.
 The default behavior assumes that the URL ``/controller/action/var1/var2`` maps to